Seenkao/New-ZenGL/README.md

 You can support through Sberbank:
 2202200951985520

-The original source code is at [GitHub](https://github.com/Seenkao/New-ZenGL) other sites may have a back branch.
+---
+The source code is on [SourceForge](https://sourceforge.net/projects/new-zengl/), the project is no longer supported on GitHub.

+---
 Please write about the errors found in the process of working with ZenGL. )))

 ****